-The Landowner Assistance Program (LAP), housed within the Office of Conservation Planning Services at the Florida Fish and Wildlife Conservation Commission (FWC), has a history of cooperative working partnerships with private landowners and managers.
-We can help you with measures to conserve wildlife and habitat, while keeping your land productive for many agricultural and recreational uses if that is what you intend to do.
+The Landowner Assistance Program, housed within the Office of Conservation Planning Services at the Florida Fish and Wildlife Conservation Commission, has a history of cooperative working partnerships with private landowners and managers.
+We can help you with measures to conserve wildlife and habitat, while keeping your land productive for many agricultural and recreational uses.

 Your landowner stewardship is beneficial not only to you but to your neighbors, community and state.
 What you decide to do as a land steward can have a tremendous beneficial effect on the chances that our wild Florida, so intertwined in our lives and economy, will survive into the future.